 Exceptions to Biology Requirements

 Any exceptions must be approved in advance by a biology adviser and students must receive an email notification of that approval.
-Students may substitute Barnard College courses only with prior permission from an adviser.
+Students may substitute Barnard College courses only with prior permission from a Biology Department adviser.

 CONCENTRATION IN PSYCHOLOGY